 Team Building Activities for Military Personnel Training

 This is a vital military team building activity that the Army have to get right.
 I have seen many videos of soldiers not correctly getting casualties out of dangerous situations properly.
 In recent conflicts, there was even a case where a team of soldiers evacuated a wounded team member to a place of safety and then just left them at the side of the road instead of carrying them to the rescue vehicle that awaited.
-They had expected the medics to take over, whilst the medics exected the soldiers to care enough about their own man to make sure they were safely on their way.
+They had expected the medics to take over, whilst the medics expected the soldiers to care enough about their own man to make sure they were safely on their way.

-This team building activity is for both military and civilians alike.
-The basic premise is to rescue a non-walking casualty and transport them over a distance to safety.
+This physical team building activity is for both military and civilians alike.
+The exercise is to rescue a non-walking casualty and transport them over a distance to safety.
 This can be done using a stretcher, an improvised stretcher (coats and poles) or just by carrying using a two handed or four handed seat method.
 You can add to the challenge by ensuring that the evacuation route includes hills, ditches or fences as obstacles.
 It requires some serious teamwork to keep a stretcher level whilst getting it over a fence.

 One of the military teamwork challenges that is done for competitions is to race across a course with a full sized gun.
 And I don’t mean a rifle, I mean a gun carriage or cannon.
 To get it across some of the obstacles, the wheels have to be taken off and the entire gun dismantled.
 At the other end it has to be reassembled and fired to show the winner.